AlfonsMittelmeyer/python-gui-messaging/README.md

 Tkinter GUI Designer, the only one with advanced Grid Design and individual table settings per row and column

-New : Further File Dialogs and Images for MenuItems
+New :

+- Export of Menus and PhotoImages in tkinter style
+- better name export und reimport for export 'tk (names)'

 The GUI Designer includes Help pages and an introduction